Rsaimukesh/iTerminal/README.md

   Uses AI (like GPT-4 or OpenRouter) to translate plain language prompts into safe, executable Linux commands.

 - **Smart Error Handling & Command Generation**
-  **NEW**: Automatically detects unclear prompts and generates multiple command interpretations.
+  Automatically detects unclear prompts and generates multiple command interpretations.
 Handles typos, ambiguous requests, and provides context-based suggestions.

 - **Real-time Command Suggestions**
-  **NEW**: Intelligent suggestions appear as you type, with fuzzy matching for typos and partial input.
+  Intelligent suggestions appear as you type, with fuzzy matching for typos and partial input.
 Supports TAB completion and right-arrow acceptance.

+- **Inline Ghost-text Suggestions**
+  Ghost-text style suggestions appear inline as you type, showing only the remaining part you haven't typed yet.

+- **Smart Command Execution**
+  Skips explanations for valid shell commands, only shows explanations for natural language prompts or corrections.

+- **Interactive Command Detection**
+  Automatically detects and handles interactive commands like `cat`, `nano`, `vim` with helpful suggestions.

 - **Error Detection & Interactive Correction**
   Detects mistyped or failed commands and suggests fixes with user confirmation before execution.